leehambley/lee.hambley.name/source/2013-01-07-processing-a-streaming-api-with-ruby-sockets-without-net-http.html.markdown

 title: Processing a streaming API with Ruby sockets without Net::HTTP

 ---
-I recently ran across the use-case of needing to consume the [couchdb changes stream][couchdb_changes] in a streaming fashion.
+I recently ran across the use-case of needing to consume the [CouchDB `_changes` stream](http://guide.couchdb.org/draft/notifications.html#continuous) in a streaming fashion.

 Most of the recommendations I found online were singing the praises of EventMachine or some other event-driven solution, but in fact, it's much